Liping7765/Mern-Memories/README.md

 # Mern-Memories
-This project is to build and deploy an full-stack app to show memory posts with images, using **MERN Stack** MangoDB, Express.js, React, and Node.js.
+This project is to build and deploy a full-stack app to show memory posts with images, using **MERN Stack** MangoDB, Express.js, React, and Node.js.

 Please click [here](https://mern-memoriespost.netlify.app/) to check out this website for more details.